Agrover112/fliscopt/.github/ISSUE_TEMPLATE/general.md

----
-name: General
+# General Issues
-about: If you find any issues with the program, which seem to hamper the experience, please mention it in this page.
+If you find any issues with the program, which seem to hamper the experience, please mention it in this page.
-title: General
-labels: general
-assignees:

----

 ## Describe the issue you are facing.